Severson-Group/eMach/docs/source/EM_analyzers/bspm_jmag2d_analyzer.rst

 Time Step Size
 ------------------

 A key enabling factor of FEA is that it discretizes machine evaluation both in time and in space.
-Here, a description on the control users have over time step size with this analyzer is provided.
+The control users have over time step size with this analyzer is elaborated below.

 The BSPM FEA analyzer has been setup such that it has 2 distinct time steps.
 The underlying concept behind having 2 distinct time steps is to allow artificially created transient effects during FEA solver initialization to dampen out before using FEA data to evaluate the motor's